bradbell/xrst/test_rst/temporary_file.rst

        :ref:`add_before_title-name` is called during
        :ref:`table_of_contents-name` .

  #.
+Check for an xrst command that was not recognized.
+ #.
 The xrst_template_begin and xrst_template_end markers are removed.
  #.
 Any sequence of more than 2 lines
     with only tabs or space are converted to 2 empty lines.